loeffel-io/docs/docs/1.0/serve-server/directory-structure.md

 ### The Deployments Directory

-The `deployments` directory contains the zipped files from your `serve client` - organized by unix timestamp.
+The `deployments` directory contains the zipped files from your `serve client` - organized by unix timestamps.

 ### The Builds Directory

-The `builds` directory contains the unzipped files of your deployments - organized by unix timestamp.
+The `builds` directory contains the unzipped files of your deployments - organized by unix timestamps.

 ### The Containers Directory